Transmission electron microscopy (TEM): principle, applications and laboratory analyses

 • Ultra-thin microtomes for biological samples

-• Chemical or physical deposition of thin layers for materials
+• Chemical or physical deposition of thin films for materials

 What types of samples can be analyzed with transmission electron microscopy?